Azure/azure-sdk-for-js/documentation/writing_tests.md

 ```

 In case conditionals might appear to be necessary in other scenarios, consider separating the test case into as many test cases as necessary first.

+You can see a working example of conditionals in our [conditionals.spec.ts test in our template project](../sdk/template/template/test/public/conditionals.spec.ts).

 ### Using delays